 Serving students with disabilities and special needs, as well as their families

-The Special Services Department is comprised of three specific areas that support students: Exceptional Education, 504, and Health Services.
+The Special Services Department is comprised of four specific areas that support students: Exceptional Education, 504, Gifted Education, and Health Services.
 The focus of the department is to provide students with disabilities or health-related challenges the tools and resources to benefit from their educational program.

 It is the intent of the Gulf Shores City School System to meet the individual needs of students with special needs in an efficient and timely manner.
 Each child is evaluated and an educational program developed to meet the individual needs of that student.
 The following information summarizes the responsibility of the school system and defines the areas in which students can be identified as having a disability.